Frequently Asked questions

 • Corrosion or leakage in the battery compartment

-If you notice any of these, it’s time to replace the battery to avoid further damage.
+If you notice any of these symptoms, it’s best to replace the battery promptly to avoid potential damage.

 Do I need to book an appointment for a battery replacement?

-Appointments aren't always necessary, but we recommend contacting us first — especially for luxury watches or if you require pressure testing.
+Appointments aren’t required, but we recommend getting in touch beforehand, especially for luxury watches or if pressure testing is needed.
+Walk-ins are always welcome during opening hours.

 Can a dead battery damage my watch?